hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 === Retaliation Enhancements
 <retaliation-enhancements>
-When Retaliating your options are enhanced based on what items you have available in your Quick Draw Inventory.
+When Retaliating your options are enhanced based on what Weapons you currently wield.
 Only one enhancement can be used at a time.

 Light Weapons (enhance): When you Counter you may Step at half range \
 Medium Weapons (enhance): When you Counter you leave an open wound on